neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 ## `jobs`

-A _live_ workflow can run jobs by their identifiers using the `neuro-flow run <job-id>` command.
+A _live_ workflow can run jobs by their identifiers using the `apolo-flow run <job-id>` command.
 Each job runs remotely on the Neu.ro Platform.
 Jobs could be defined in two different ways: (1) directly in this file or in a separate file and called as an [`action`](../actions-syntax/).

 ### `jobs.<job-id>` <a href="#jobs-job-id-env" id="jobs-job-id-env"></a>